Garment exporter Bangladesh faces $6 billion hit as world retailers cancel orders

 One industry source, who asked not to be named as the order books are confidential, said Gap, Zara, and Primark were among the brands that had cancelled orders.

-Gap, Zara and Primark did not immediately respond to emails seeking comment.
+Gap and Zara did not immediately respond to emails seeking comment.
+Primark confirmed the step.

+All Primark stores across the world are closed and the brand has been losing sales of $807.82 million a month, Primark said in a statement.

+“We have large quantities of existing stock in our stores, our depots and in transit, that is paid for”, the statement said.
+“If we had not taken this action, we would be taking delivery of stock that we simply could not sell”.

 Readymade garment makers face a similar hit, warned Rubana Huq, the president of the Bangladesh Garment Manufacturers and Exporters Association (BGMEA).